USS Ronald Reagan (CVN 76) Sailors move produce into storage

-231219-N-RQ159-1046 YOKOSUKA, Japan (Dec.
-19, 2023) Culinary Specialist Seaman Jordan Brown, from Dallas, left, and Culinary Specialist Seaman Randy Rosales, from Greenville, South Carolina, store produce inside a refrigerator aboard the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), while in-port Commander, Fleet Activities Yokosuka, Dec.
+231219-N-RQ159-1052 YOKOSUKA, Japan (Dec.
+19, 2023) Culinary Specialist Seaman Jordan Brown, right, from Dallas, stores produce inside a refrigerator aboard the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), while in-port Commander, Fleet Activities Yokosuka, Dec.
 19. Ronald Reagan, the flagship of Carrier Strike Group 5, provides a combat-ready force that protects and defends the United States, and supports alliances, partnerships and collective maritime interests in the Indo-Pacific region.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Heather McGee)

 |Date Taken: